A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 A health savings account is a tax-advantaged personal savings account that works in combination with an HSA-qualified high-deductible health insurance policy (HDHP) to provide both an investment and health coverage.

 Sounds too good to be true?
-Well, remember that you’re paying a lower premium for your insurance coverage because it’s a high-deductible plan that doesn’t cover anything other than preventive care before the deductible.
-If you need to see the doctor for anything else, you’ll pay the entire bill (reduced according to the negotiated rates your health plan has with the doctor) if you haven’t yet met your deductible.
+Well, remember that you're paying a lower premium for your insurance coverage because it's a high-deductible plan that doesn't pay for anything other than preventive care before the deductible.
+If you need to see the doctor for anything else, you'll pay the entire bill (reduced according to the negotiated rates your health plan has with the doctor) if you haven't yet met your deductible.
+(As noted below, there was an expansion of HDHPs in 2026 to include more Marketplace plans, some of which do pay for non-preventive care before the deductible.)

 Can ACA Marketplace health plans be paired with HSAs?